 Fort Revere is a less well known landmark, which is what I found compelling about going there.
 The fort has a strategic location on a hill high above Hull’s Northwestern most point, Pemberton Point.
 The fort which stands today was built in the 1890s and was named for Paul Revere (as in the midnight ride).
 The present fort was evidently used as a fortification of the harbor and city in both World Wars.
+At the top of the fort there are some monuments placed during the bicentennial in 1976 honoring French soldiers who died in Hull in 1782, toward the final days of the Revolutionary War.

 I stumbled upon this when reading about the “old fort” at Hull that Henry David Thoreau referenced in his essay The Shipwreck, about this visit to Cohasset and Hull in 1849.
 I suspect that this was the location he was referencing, which suggests that Fort Revere was built on the sight of a much older fort dating back to the American Revolution.
 For more on Fort Revere, see here.